From Cauchy's determinant formula to bosonic and fermionic immanant identities

-Observe that special cases of Equation~\eqref{Egeneral} yield Cauchy's determinantal formula, its analogue for permanents and immanants (for the power series $f_0(t) = 1/(1-t)$), and their generalizations to arbitrary power series.
-E.g. for $\chi$ the sign and trivial representation respectively (and $G = S_n$ for $n \geq 2$), and multiplying both sides by $|G| = n!$, the $G$-immanant has an ``orthogonal'' expansion, respectively:
+Observe that special cases of Equation~\eqref{Egeneral0} yield Cauchy's determinantal formula, its analogue for permanents and immanants (for the power series $f_0(t) = 1/(1-t)$), and their generalizations to arbitrary power series.
+E.g. for $\chi$ the sign and trivial representation respectively (and $G = S_n$ for $n \geq 2$), the $G$-immanants have ``orthogonal'' expansions, respectively:

 for an arbitrary formal power series $f(t)$.
 (Here $m_\bm(\bu)$ denotes the monomial symmetric polynomial.)
-Though the denominator $n!$ occurs in the intermediate computations in both formulas, it does not occur in the final forms as above, so in fact these equalities hold in an arbitrary commutative ring.
+These equalities hold over an arbitrary unital commutative ring, and hence one can work over $R = \mathbb{Q}[{\bf X}]$ a suitable polynomial ring, cancel $n!$ from all of these, then observe the ``normalized'' identity over the subring $R = \Z[{\bf X}]$, and finally, specialize the variables ${\bf X}$ to show these equalities over any unital commutative ring $R$.

+Before proving Theorem~\ref{Teven0}, we make two observations.
+The first extends the theorem to all complex (finite-dimensional) characters of $G$.
+Even more generally: